DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 }
 ```

-### View all details for all existing partnership
+### View all details for all existing partnerships

-View details for all existing partnerships to check information is correct and whether any have had their status challenged by schools.
-[Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states)

 ```
 GET /api/v3/partnerships/ecf
 ```

+View details for all existing partnerships to check information is correct and whether any have had their status challenged by schools.
+[Find out more about partnership statuses.](/api-reference/ecf/definitions-and-states/#partnership-states)

-Note, providers can also filter results by adding a `cohort` filter to the parameter.
-For example: `GET /api/v3/partnerships/ecf?filter[cohort]=2024`
+Providers can also filter results by adding a cohort filter to the parameter.
+For example, `GET /api/v3/partnerships/ecf?filter[cohort]=2024`.

-An example response body is listed below.

-For more detailed information see the specifications for this [view all ECF partnerships endpoint.](api-reference/reference-v3.html#api-v3-partnerships-ecf-get)
+For more detailed information, view the `GET partnerships/ecf` [endpoint documentation](/api-reference/reference-v3.html#api-v3-partnerships-ecf-get).

-#### Example response body:
+#### Example response body

 ```
 {